pimutils/vdirsyncer/README.rst

 ==========

 Vdirsyncer synchronizes your calendars and addressbooks between two storages_.
-The most popular purpose is to synchronize CalDAV and CardDAV with a local folder or file.
+The most popular purpose is to synchronize a CalDAV/CardDAV server with a local folder or file.
 The local data can then be accessed via a variety of programs_, none of which have to know or worry about syncing to a server.